tarwn/lessthandot-hugo/blogs/content/posts/2010-01-22-use-sys-dm_os_performance_counters-to-ge.md

 ## Page life expectancy {#PLE}

-Now let&#8217;s look at Page life expectancy.
+Now let's look at Page life expectancy.

 Page life expectancy is the number of seconds a page will stay in the buffer pool, ideally it should be above 300 seconds.
 If it is less than 300 seconds this could indicate memory pressure, a cache flush or missing indexes.